freddybihozagara/interactivemapgame/README.md

 The game can be accessed via this link http://imenasoftware.com/interactivemap/index.html

 Attention: This current version(stable) may be further improved as required.
-For immediate support, email us at support@imenasoftware.com
+For immediate support, email us at support@imenalabs.ca